 You’d likely first be hesitant to take advice from a known mobster.
-But when you take into account the fact that, according to Ramsden Lawyers Gold Coast, the mafia is the longest running corporation in history, it’s practically a guarantee that they know the ins and outs of running a successful business.
+But when you take into account the fact that, according to Family lawyers in the eastern suburbs of Melbourne and Ramsden Lawyers Gold Coast, the mafia is the longest running corporation in history, it’s practically a guarantee that they know the ins and outs of running a successful business.
 That being said, there are several tips mobsters have shared with those wanting to build a legitimate, successful business, even with little experience.
 Check out the tips below on how to build a legitimate business with mobster principles.

 According to mob boss Carlos Marcello who ruled over New Orleans for several decades, “New Orleans wasn’t built in a day.”
 Carlos may have controlled the city, but it certainly didn't happen overnight.
 It’s important to realize that it takes time to build a successful business and with that time, it also takes a lot of hard work.
 But if you stay patient, work hard, and stay focused on your goals, you will get there.

 When it comes to anticipating problems, no one is more prepared than the mob.
 Mobsters take necessary precautions just in case a multitude of problems arise, and you should do the same for your business.
 This includes everything from having someone as your “second in command” just in case something happens to you, to having an emergency fund you can pull from if your business suddenly gets into financial trouble.
 You’d rather plan and be prepared for things that may never happen, than be shocked and thrown off your game by the unexpected.